 At our Campers with minimal to some riding experience (Advanced to confident beginner) will receive a private lesson with one of our instructors.

 Beginners with no previous or only minimal riding experience will start on the lunge line in a saddle with no stirrups to learn balance and correct seat and graduate from that to learning how to ride free in a walk independently.

-Vaulting was introduced into our program 3 years ago to help our riders develop more balance, confidence, flexibility and body control.
+Vaulting is a great horseback riding activity that was introduced into our program 3 years ago to help our riders develop more balance, confidence, flexibility and body control.

 We give this lesson in the morning and in the afternoon.

 Trick Riding activity was introduced in our program at the same time as vaulting.
 It will help riders to develop body control, build confidence and work through any fears.